BeardedTek/HassPyDisplay/README.md

 # HassPyDisplay
 * Uses the Home Assistant API to control entities within Home Assistant via web interface
 * This is intended as a wall display (small 7" touchscreen device)
-* Custom CSS can be included via the json file
+* Custom CSS can be included per page via json file

 ## Todo:
 * Get Current State for each entity